ramikhaldi/TTYD/README.md

 1. Fork & clone the repo.
 2. Modify/extend/Improve.
-3. Run locally with `docker-compose up` and benchmark.
+3. Run, Test, and benchmark.
 4. Submit a pull request. 🚀

 ---